-A good git commit
+A great Git commit

 How big should a commit be?

+While answers to this question vary, a popular convention is called atomic commits.11 Not to be confused with the identically named broader concept of atomic commits in computer science, for example, in database systems.
 Atomic commits are commits where each commit contains a single, complete unit of work.
-Single means the unit of work only affects one aspect at a time, but not necessarily.
-The complete part of the name is more important: the commit should be complete on its own.
+“Single” means the unit of work focuses on one logical change.
+The “complete” part name is more important: the commit should be complete on its own.

 A series of atomic commits for this change might look like this:

-$ git log --oneline e4a5d6f (HEAD -> feature/number-field) Add age field to user profile c3b4a5d Add numerical field type a2b3c4d Extract field validation into utility
+e4a5d6f (HEAD -> feature/number-field) Add age field to user form

-, extracts the duplicate validation code into a re-usable utility.
+a2b3c4d Extract field validation into utilityThe earliest commit, a2b3c4d, extracts the duplicate validation code into a re-usable utility.

 It is a complete unit of work, so it also contains tests for the new validation utility.